omni-network/omni/docs/site/docs/protocol/evmengine/dual.md

 1. Every `halo` client runs a node for each rollup VM to check for `XMsg` events emitted from Portal contracts.
 2. For every rollup VM block that contains `XMsg`s, `halo` clients build `XBlock`s that contain the corresponding `XMsg`s.
-3. Once the calldata for a rollup VM block has been posted and finalized on Ethereum L1, Omni validators use ABCI++ vote extensions to attest to the hash of the corresponding `XBlock`.
+3. Once the calldata for a rollup VM block has been posted and finalized on Ethereum, Omni validators use ABCI++ vote extensions to attest to the hash of the corresponding `XBlock`.
 These attestations are appended to the current consensus layer block.